macielti/echo-graalvm/README.md

-# echo-graalvm
+# Echo GraalVM

-A Clojure library designed to ... well, that part is up to you.
+A simple Telegram bot that echoes messages back to the user.
+The objective is to experiment with GraalVM and generate native-images from a Clojure application.

 ## Usage

-FIXME
+TODO: Write usage instructions

 ## License

-Copyright © 2025 FIXME
+Copyright © 2025 Bruno do Nascimento Maciel

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at